Neural-Systems-at-UIO/PyNutil/README.md

 pnt = PyNutil(settings_file=r"PyNutil/test/test.json")

+#Use flat can be set to True if you want to use flat files from QuickNII or VisuAlign
 pnt.get_coordinates(object_cutoff=0, use_flat=False)

 pnt.quantify_coordinates()

 pnt.save_analysis("PyNutil/outputs/myResults")
 ```
-PyNutil generates a series of reports which are saved to the "outputs" directory.
+PyNutil generates a series of reports saved to the "outputs" directory.

 # Acknowledgements
 PyNutil is developed at the Neural Systems Laboratory at the Institute of Basic Medical Sciences, University of Oslo, Norway with support from the EBRAINS infrastructure, and funding support from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).